 "He doesn't like the fact that Americans are fighting in the war."
 His voice picked up energy when he said that, but I wasn't sure whether I was supposed to be for or against what this young man represented.
 I let the subject go and busied myself with trying to clean my messy hands with a Kleenex that stuck to the honey in bits and pieces.

 My father worked for the Social Security Administration and forever kept the same crew-cut hairstyle he'd had from his days as a Marine.
-He held high standards of behavior for the four of us kids and we assumed that he'd been cast in the same mold as other parents.
+He held high standards of behavior for the four of us kids, and we assumed that he'd been cast in the same mold as other parents.
 It wasn't until much later that I realized how wrong I'd been.
-Dad liked to listen to Jimi Hendrix and sing, Lord Won't You Buy Me A Mercedes Benz...along with Janis Joplin.
+Dad liked to listen to Jimi Hendrix and sing Lord Won't You Buy Me A Mercedes Benz...along with Janis Joplin.

-When he went to polls to vote, he'd pick the most liberal candidate on the ballot and tell us why he believed in his choice.
-He preached about the virtues of a good compost pile, started buck-eye and haw trees from seeds and made sun tea to conserve on propane.
-On weekends, he wore worn out blue jeans and Birkenstock shoes.
-His hair was too curly and wiry to have been coaxed into other styles, but I suspect he'd liked to have worn it longer.
+When he went to the polls to vote, he'd pick the most liberal candidate on the ballot and tell us why he believed in his choice.
+He preached about the virtues of a good compost pile, started buck-eye and haw trees from seeds, and made sun tea to conserve propane.
+On weekends, he wore worn-out blue jeans and Birkenstock shoes.
+His hair was too curly and wiry to have been coaxed into other styles, but I suspect he'd like to have worn it longer.
 He'd conformed to society in order to provide food and shelter for his family of six, but I now know he had another side.
 He'd wistfully watched that young hippie roar off on his motorcycle that Saturday afternoon at the Plaza and had recognized a kindred spirit.
 I suppose it could be said that there is a little bit of a rebel hippie inside all of us.